opengisch/QField-docs/documentation/reference/qfieldcloud/system.en.md

 !![](../../assets/images/offline_workflow_003.png)

 - Choose GeoPackage as the storage type for offline data.
 - Specify the offline data location within the cloud project directory.
-It's essential to save it in the location accessible to QFieldCloud project.
+It's essential to save it in a location accessible to QFieldCloud project.
 - Select the layers for offline conversion and confirm by pressing "OK".

 !![](../../assets/images/offline_workflow_004.png)